onecommons/unfurl/tosca-package/README.md

         return self.run
 ```

 Here the `create()` operation returns the `run()` method, which will be invoked by the orchestrator.
-This example also illustrates another mechanism for integrating with the orchestrator by using the `@computed()` method decorator to declare a TOSCA property whose value is computed by the decorated method at runtime.
+This example also illustrates another mechanism for integrating with the orchestrator by using the `Computed()` field specifier to declare a TOSCA property whose value is computed by the decorated method at runtime.

 Unfurl provides this integration and other orchestrators can implement a callback interface to provide similar integration.
+In addition, Unfurl will automatically run operation methods during the Unfurl's planning and render phase if the method executes runtime-only functionality that isn't available when generating YAML.

 ### Node Filters